 For all other persons, including nationals of Iran, Libya, Syria, Yemen, and Somalia who have a bona fide relationship in the U.S., and nationals of Chad, North Korea, and Venezuela, the new ban becomes effective at 12:01 A.M. on October 18, 2017.

 For more clarification on the specific restrictions to citizens from these countries you can use Penn State Law’s Center for Immigrants’ Rights Fact Sheet. *Please note that for Iran it says F, M, and J student visas; it should say, F & M student visas and J Exchange Visitor visas.

 What counts as a “bona fide relationship” with the United States?

-Below are some examples of foreign nationals from the six countries who can claim a “bona fide relationship” with the U.S. and enter the country:
+Below are some examples of a “bona fide relationship” with a person or entity in the U.S.:

 - Individuals who have a close familial relationship in the United States, such as an individual who wishes to enter the United States to live with or visit a family member.

 - The relationship must be formal, documented, and formed in the ordinary course, rather than for the purposes of evading EO-2.

 - Individuals who have a “formal, documented” relationship with an American entity that was “formed in the ordinary course.”
 Examples of such a relationship include:

 - Students who have been admitted to an American university.

 - Those traveling as a U.S. sponsored exchange visitor.